 How you can access your records

 You are entitled to receive a copy of your records and do not have to give a reason for the request however, there may be a charge.
 Consent will be required when requesting information relating to someone else.
-Requests can be made in writing to the address above.

 Using information for purposes other than direct healthcare

 We will use your personal information for the purposes of providing you with direct care and to locally audit our services to ensure our organisation meets your needs and maintains our high standards.